JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 Regarding their relationship with the rest of the nations on the planet, it seems that they are trying not only to maintain diplomatic relations with them, but also to send missionaries that in some way impose their superior culture.
 On our planet we have abundant examples of how this effort can be highly destructive for the supposedly inferior civilization.
 In this document, the developers tell us:

 > _. . .
-What a wonderful thing could be done on this world if this continental nation of advanced culture would only go out and bring to itself the best of the neighboring peoples and then, after educating them, send them back as emissaries of culture to their benighted brethren!_ ([UB 72:12.2](/en/The_Urantia_Book/72#p12_2))
+What a wonderful thing could be done on this world if this continental nation of advanced culture would only go out and bring to itself the best of the neighboring peoples and then, after educating them, send them back as emissaries of culture to their benighted brethren!_ (<a id="a269_284"></a>[UB 72:12.2](/en/The_Urantia_Book/72#p12_2))

 If you remember, this was exactly what was done in Dalamatia before the outbreak of the rebellion, and in the first Garden of Eden, before the absence of Adam and Eve.
 Then it seems that this would be the appropriate method.